mdlacasse/Owl/README.md

 ---------------------------------------------------------------
 ## Requirements

-It is assumed that you have some familiarity with using a jupyter notebook or jupyterLab, and some very basic programming skills in Python.
+It is assumed that you have some familiarity with using a Jupyter notebook or JupyterLab, and some very basic programming skills in Python.
 If not, a simple tutorial can guide you to the basic skills needed.

 Owl relies on standard Python modules such as NumPy, Pandas, and SciPy.
 Package `odfpy` is required to read files created by LibreOffice.